AtrCheema/AI4Water/docs/modelbuilding.md

 [Declarative Model definition using pytorch](declarative_torch.md)

-# `DataHandler`
-The pre-processing and preparation of input data is handled by `DataHandler` class.
-It can take a data in a variety of commonly found formats such as csv, xlsx and prepares the data so that it can be fed to `Model` for training.
-This class works with modules such as `Imputation`, `Transformation` etc.
-The detailed documentation of `DataHandler` class can be found [here](datahandler.md)

 # `Learner` module for pytorch based models
 For pytorch based models, the `Learner` module comes handy.
 [Learner](pt_learner.md)